NicholasStern/Dotua/docs/documentation.md

 It also contains *rAutoDiff* (rautodiff.py), which is the driver of the reverse mode autodifferentiation.
 The driver helps the users with getting access to the *rScalar* class (rscalar.py) and *rVector* class (rvector.py) in the *nodes* file and the *rOperator* class (roperator.py).

 #### examples/
-The **Examples** module will contain Python files with documented use cases of the library.
-Potential examples include an implementation of Newton’s Method for approximating the roots of a non-linear function and a module which computes local extrema and an implementation of Neural Network for prediction problems.
+The **Examples** module has Python files with documented use cases of the library.
+Examples include an implementation of Newton’s Method for approximating the roots of a non-linear function and a module which computes local extrema and an implementation of Neural Network for prediction problems.

 #### tests/
 The **Tests** module contains the project’s testing suite and is formatted according to the pytest requirements for automatic test discovery.